-We’ve started to hear a few examples of where contractors and freelancers are coming after the recruiters or employers, as they have been landed with a big income tax bill, despite having followed advice regarding a ‘recommended’ rate of tax.
+We’ve started to hear a few examples where contractors and freelancers are coming after the recruiters or employers, as they have been hit with a big income tax bill despite after following advice for a ‘recommended’ rate of tax.
 On more than one occasion, relationships between recruiters and their contractors seem to have soured, simply because the contractor believed they were provided bad tax advice by their recruiter.

 At the end of the day, it isn’t the responsibility of the recruiter or employer to select or recommend a rate of tax for the individual - nor should it be.
 It is for the individual to nominate a rate of tax that is appropriate for them based on their income.

 Recruiters and employers need to stay as far away from providing tax advice as they possibly can, as the repercussions of not doing so are huge.
-Alongside this, recruiters and employers still need to be able to on-board self-employed individuals quickly, and know that they are meeting all of their obligations.
+Alongside this, recruiters and employers still need to be able to onboard contractors quickly, and know that they are meeting all of their obligations.

 That’s part of the reason we started Hnry.
-We wanted to make sure we could work collaboratively with the recruiters, the employers and the individuals to ensure that all the compliance responsibilities were taken care of quickly and easily - without burdening the employer or the individual with having to learn the complexities of all the policies themselves, and without the risk of making mistakes and being fined.Share on:
+We wanted to make sure we could work collaboratively with the recruiters, the employers, and the individuals to ensure that all the compliance responsibilities were taken care of quickly and easily - without burdening the employer or the individual by having them need to learn the complexities of all the policies themselves, and without the risk of making mistakes and being fined.Share on: